osu-uwrt/riptide_perception/tensor_detector/README.md

 # Tensor Detector

 ## Overview
-The `Tensor Detector` package is part of the `riptide_perception` suite and contains a node designed for object detection and pose/orientation estimation.
+The `Tensor Detector` package is part of `riptide_perception` and contains a node designed for object detection and pose/orientation estimation.
 The node utilizes a YOLOv8 segmentation model to perform real-time detection and localization of objects using RGB and depth data from a ZED camera.

 ## Common Configuration
 The common configuration for this package is specified in `tensorrt.yaml` and includes parameters used by the node.